Los Algodones “Molar City” in Mexico: Your Guide to Getting Dental Implants and More

 Tucked into the corner of Mexico which borders Arizona and California lies the tiny town of Los Algodones.
 Despite having a population of just 6,000, an estimated 600 dental professionals work there.
 The thousands of medical tourists who flock to Los Algodones every day for dental work have given the town its nickname of ‘Molar City’.

-But why do so many people cross the border to see a Los Algodones dentist?
-The answer is simple: prices for dental work in Mexico are as much as 75% cheaper than in the US and Canada.
-Plus, you can have extensive treatment carried out on a single day trip to Molar City.
+But why do so many people visit Los Algodones to see a dentist?
+The answer is simple: prices for dental work in Mexico are as much as 75% cheaper than in the UK.

 If you’re considering getting dental work in Los Algodones, Mexico, this guide will help you: